vladikcomper/MegaPCM/tools/megapcm-viz/README.md

 ## Usage

-Mega PCM Vizualizer comes with a pre-compiled sample table that references existing sample files from this repository.
-See `const MPCM_SampleMetadata samples[]` definition in `megapcm-viz.c`.
+Mega PCM Vizualizer reads data from a pre-compiled ROM with includes sample table and samples themselves.
+ROM is compiled using ASM68K and native Mega PCM 2 macros.
+It's auto-compiled when you run `make`.

 It's recommended to `megapcm-viz` from terminal to see driver's debug output.